Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    *Screenshot of CASA viewer interactive window.*

+For the phase-only and amplitude-phase gain calibration cycles, we again exclude the line channels.
 The phase-only cal is performed once the viewer GUI closes automatically after you stop the deconvolution when the image noise level is reached as follows:

 .. code-block::

    tget gaincal
+   default
    inp
    vis='source.ms'
    caltable='caltables/selfcal_0.pcal'